 I’m reminded a bit of David Allan Harvey’s (based on a true story), but the comparison is superficial at best.
 While both are largely unbound and deal with some walking and some nightlife, where DAH documents many sides of life in Rio de Janeiro, Rousselle’s focus is more internal.

 From the poems and notes scribbled throughout the book, a breakup appears to have precipitated Rousselle’s breakdown and flight to San Francisco.
 I remember the feeling, but never had the resources or courage to travel halfway around the world for an escape.
 I’m glad to be older, wiser, perhaps more jaded, definitely married, and otherwise beyond all that now.
 I had my ways of dealing with it (booze, primarily), and Rousselle did similarly, though on a somewhat grander scale.
-A synopsis from Marissa Leitman, who hosted Rousselle during her visit, is worth quoting at length:
+A synopsis (sadly missing from the internets as of February 2020) from Marissa Leitman, who hosted Rousselle during her visit, is worth quoting at length:

 In the spring of 2016 a friend of mine asked if a girl named Agathe could stay with me for a few nights while she visited the Bay Area from Paris.
 Unbeknownst to me Agathe had booked the ticket on a whim amidst a nervous break down, without knowing anything about San Francisco or anyone who lived there.
 She ended up staying with me for two weeks.
 Seeing Agathe revitalized by San Francisco reminded me of how special it is and her photos encapsulate how we oscillated between exhibitionism and intimacy.